 Buttery and tender and filled with so much flavour, it almost seems unfair to the other scones, these guys should be on your Christmas table to go with this sangria.
 Yes they should, yes they should, yes they should.

-This genius recipe uses frozen butter to ensure a cold dough, and super soft scones.
+This recipe from Sally’s Baking Addiction uses frozen butter to ensure a cold dough, and super soft scones.
 They taste best fresh from the oven, but if you do end up with leftovers, reheating is recommended.

 I substituted fresh cranberries with dried and I’m willing to bet they taste great either way.
 How wrong can you really go with anything that includes frozen butter?